A brief history of the peace symbol

 "He preferred the inverted version," Kolsbun said.
 "I think at the very beginning he saw it as nuclear disarmament, but as time went on I believe he felt that it should really have been universal or unilateral disarmament.
 That would take care of all weapons.
 He wanted the inverted version to appear on his tombstone, but unfortunately that didn't happen."

-In its 60-year history, the symbol has been used in support of women's and gay rights and environmental movements, as well as featuring on all sorts of merchandise.
+In its 60-year history, the symbol has been used in support of environmental movements and women's and gay rights, as well as featuring on all sorts of merchandise.
 It has appeared on Moschino T-shirts, Tiffany pendants, US stamps and even Lucky Strike cigarette packs.

 Its legacy lives on and is continuously updated.
 After the 2015 Paris terror attacks, French artist Jean Jullien reimagined the design using the shape of the Eiffel Tower, creating a worldwide symbol of solidarity.

 But one thing may have been lost along the way, according to Kolsbun: the original meaning.

 "A lot of people still don't know what it really stands for: no nukes.
 Most simply believe it means 'peace.'
 But I think it's important to know the true meaning, because the nuclear threat hasn't gone away.
 It's actually stronger than ever."